 This is a simple measurement you can find on the Notice of Acceptance (NOA) certification for impact resistant windows.
 It tells you the wind pressure the window can withstand for each product and dimension.
 And because the wind can blow both toward and against the structure, you will see both a positive and negative value for this measurement.

 Another benefit of storm safe windows is it makes it almost impossible for intruders to get in through your windows.
 The glass might shatter, but holes will be small and impassable.
 That said, firemen do carry a special tool designed to cut the glass for impact resistant windows.
 That way they can gain admittance to your home in cases of emergency.

 These harmful rays can damage and fade your fabrics and personal items.
 Fortunately, there are coatings you can add to impact windows to help block out UV rays.
 This will cut down on unwanted glare and protect your carpets and furniture against discoloration and fading.

 Another great protection you get with impact windows is noise reduction.
 If you live by a noisy freeway or airport, these windows will cut down on unwanted outside noise in Pinellas County.

 When installing new impact resistant windows in Pinellas County you want someone who knows the area and stringent building codes.
 We have been providing Pinellas County and the surrounding area with quality products and service for 50 years.
 No one knows the location and the products better!
-Call us today at (727) 559-7007 or feel free to stop by, 2025 Gulf to Bay Blvd, Pinellas County 33765.
+Call us today at (727) 559-7007 or feel free to stop by, 2025 Gulf to Bay Blvd, Clearwater, FL 33765.